niiicolai/ai-bergandersen-com/README.md

 # AI Frontpage

-A modern single page application built with Vite and React to showcase AI-powered projects at ai.bergandersen.com.
+A modern single page application built with Vite and React to showcase AI-powered projects.

 ## Features